wp-plugins/wp-ad-guru-lite/readme.txt

 = How To Use WP Ad Guru: =
 For more detail guide you should **[follow this page](http://wpadguru.com/documentation/)**.

+== Screenshots ==

+1. Set Banner Ad to Zone
+2. Add New Banner
+3. All Banners
+4. Add New Modal Popup
+5. Add New Window Popup

 == Changelog ==
 = 1.1.0 =